Lancashire Aircraft Corporation: Charter

-In September 1946 LAC took a big step with the purchase of five Handley Page Halifax C.8 four-engined military transport aircraft from the RAF.
+In September 1946 LAC took a big step with the purchase of five Handley Page Halifax C.8 four-engined military transport aircraft from the RAF (more than a third of the 6,000 Halifaxes produced had been manufactured at Samlesbury by English Electric under contract).
 These were civilianised at LAC's new base at Bovingdon, about 25 miles north-west of London.
-LAC then started charter flights from Squires Gate and Bovingdon and would go on to own at least 34 of the type, including the Halton 10-seat passenger variant, until the last were retired in 1953.
-This number includes around 15 Halifax C.6 transports which LAC bought only for their spare parts and were never civilianised or used operationally.
+LAC then used the Halifaxes to commence charter flights from Squires Gate and Bovingdon and would go on to own at least 34 of the type, including the Halton ten-seat passenger variant, until the last were retired in 1953.
+(This number includes around 15 Halifax C.6 transports which LAC bought only for their spare parts and were never civilianised or used operationally.)

-Britain's first airline to link air services with coaches ("Coach-air" services) was British Amphibious Airlines.
-In 1932 they linked with W. Armitage and Sons (Progress buses) to bring passengers from towns in Yorkshire to Blackpool to fly onwards to the Isle of Man in the airline's Saro Cutty Sark three-passenger amphibian.
-Eric Rylands resurrected this idea in 1947 with Squires Gate as his hub, and it proved very successful, with up to 16 rotations per day in peak season, using the Rapides.
-LAC operated IT charters from Manchester to Tarbes, France, and from London Gatwick Airport.
-Coach-air services were also operated from Blackpool to Paris via Beauvais and to Strasbourg.

-Later in his career Rylands started a similar, even more successful service linking London to Paris with Skyways Coach-Air.
+Eric Rylands resurrected the idea to link air services with road travel by coach ("Coach-air" services) in 1947, with Squires Gate as the hub; it proved very successful, with up to 16 rotations per day in peak season, using the Dragon Rapides.
+LAC operated IT charters from Manchester to Tarbes near Lourdes in southern France, and from London Gatwick Airport.
+Coach-air services were also operated from Blackpool to Paris (Beauvais) and to Strasbourg.
+Later in his career Rylands started a similar, even more successful service with Skyways Coach-Air, linking London to Paris.

 Also in 1947, the company opened a new passenger terminal at Yeadon, along with engineering facilities known as Yeadon Engineering.
 Conversion of Halifaxes from military to civil use took place here, and these started to be used for extensive charter flights.
-These included a charter from Liverpool to New York via Prestwick, Iceland and Gander, and other flights included destinations such as Johannesburg, Singapore & Sydney.
+These included a charter from Liverpool to New York via Prestwick airport in Scotland, Iceland and Gander in Canada; other flights included destinations such as Johannesburg, Singapore and Sydney.
 Particularly common were loads of spare parts for the shipping and aviation industries worldwide, perishable foods from Europe and newspaper deliveries to Ireland.

 One notable Halifax operation was the airlift of milk from Belfast to England in 1948.
-In the previous year there had been a milk shortage in England, and flights had been arranged with Skyways to bring in supplies from Northern Ireland.
-Results had not been particularly good, and in August 1948 a similar scheme was organised, this time using 13 aircraft from several charter airlines, including LAC who provided two Halifax transports with more success, partly due to better weather, and better facilities such as improved approach radar and more air traffic controllers at the destinations, Blackpool and Liverpool's Speke Airport.
-Each Halifax could carry 110 churns of milk, each of which had to be manually loaded and unloaded.
-The operation involved a total of around 65 rotations per day, but because demand was decreasing, it was stopped in mid-October.
+Each Halifax could carry 110 churns of milk.
+The operation involved a total of around 65 round trips per day, but because demand was decreasing, it was stopped in mid-October.
 There was a second reason for stopping, which was that the aircraft were needed for the Berlin Airlift.